 11. What are the class sizes in Junior School?

-There are two classes in each year group in the Junior School.
-There are 22 students per class in K-2, 26 students per class in 3-4, and 28 students per class in 5-6.
-It is important to note that the research is very clear that class size does not have a bearing on the learning outcomes for students.
+There are two classes in each year group in the Junior School K-4.
+In Year 5 and 6 there are three classes in each year group.
+There are 22 students per class in K-2, 26 students per class in 3-4, and up to 24 students per class in 5-6.
+It is important to note that the research is very clear that in general class size does not have a bearing on the learning outcomes for students, unless classes are much larger (well into the 30’s).

 12. What are the class sizes in Senior School?

-The current normal enrolment per year group is 112 students, Year 7 2017 has 140 students.
+The current normal enrolment per year group is 140 students.
 The maximum class size is 28, but many classes are smaller.
 Classes in Years 11 and 12 tend to be smaller.
-It is important to note that the research is very clear that class size does not have a bearing on the learning outcomes for students.
+It is important to note that the research is very clear that class size does not have a bearing on the learning outcomes for students, unless classes are much larger.

-13. Will my child have to participate in weekend sport or after school hours training?
+13. Will my child have to participate in weekend sports or after school hours training?

 14. How do the students at Inaburra School perform at HSC level?